lossanna/RestoreNet/data/data-wrangling-intermediate/README_intermediate-data.md

 - List of location-dependent species (unknowns), listed first by the ones from master species list that lack site data, and then by location-dependent codes from the raw `subplot` data, whose native/duration/lifeform information was already manually added in `01b_edited-species1_subplot-codes-missing_native-duration-lifeform.csv`.
 - Manually added site information for the unknowns from the master list (first section) based on site information in the subplot data, which sometimes included adding multiple rows because the same code occurred at different sites.
 Codes have not been changed, and will be changed in the cleaned data through data wrangling (`03.1_data-wrangling_subplot.R` and `03.2_data-wrangling_2x2.R`).
 	+ Sometimes codes were listed in the master species list that didn't occur in the `subplot` data, and therefore didn't have any site information.
 They are not included here, but are included later when looking at `2x2` codes in `species6.csv`.
+- Same number of rows as `output-species5.2`, plus the manually added row from obsevations missing codes (see below).
 - Manually added assigned codes for subplot observations that were missing codes, as noted in `03.1_data-wrangling_subplot.R` (there is just one in row 12166).
 - Edited list is not the same length as either output list, because some codes in `5.1.csv` weren't in the subplot data, so they weren't included, and some codes had multiple locations according to `5.2.csv`.